ZiadHatab/uncertainty-multiline-trl-calibration/README.md

 !['ff_iss_cal_meas'](images/ff_iss_cal_meas.png)
 *Relative effective permittivity and loss, as well as S11 and S21 of calibrated DUT (line standard) with 95% uncertainty coverage.*

-### example 3 — linear uncertainty vs. Monte Carlo
+### Example 3 — linear uncertainty vs. Monte Carlo

-The most effective way to validate the linear uncertainty propagation method is by comparing it to the full Monte Carlo method.
-To simulate random variations in the calibration standards, I used the error-boxes from the measurements and generated CPW calibration standards with the cpw model (see `cpw.py`), which are embedded within the error-boxes.
-The DUT used in this example is a dummy device with equal reflection and transmission, to observe the effects of calibration on both S11 and S21 equally.
+This example validates the linear uncertainty method against full Monte Carlo simulation.
+Random variations in calibration standards are simulated using error-boxes from measurements with CPW standards generated by the CPW model (see `cpw.py`).
+The DUT is a dummy device with equal reflection and transmission, to observe calibration effects on both S11 and S21.

 !['lin_vs_MC'](images/unc_lin_vs_MC.png)
 *Comparison between linear uncertainty propagation and Monte Carlo analysis (100 trials).
 The uncertainty bounds correspond to 95% coverage.*